Liam Hackett

-Liam Hackett (born 19 January 1991, in St Helens) is an activist, entrepreneur and author best known as the founder and CEO of the global equality and anti-bullying charity Ditch the Label.
+Liam Hackett MBE (born 19 January 1991) is a British activist, entrepreneur, and author best known as the founder of the global youth charity Ditch the Label.
+Following over a decade leading the organisation, Hackett transitioned in 2024 to focus on personal development and leadership work through his private practice, HALI Coaching, which supports high-achieving individuals in exploring purpose, fulfilment, and transformation beyond conventional success metrics.
+He is also the author of Fearless (Scholastic, 2020) and a Fellow of the Royal Society of Arts.

 Hackett is also known as one of the stars of Huffington Post's reality series, 'The New Activists' also appearing in MTV's Geordie OG's series one.

 Hackett's debut book 'FEARLESS' was published by Scholastic in 2020.

 Hackett is a regular contributor towards the global conversation surrounding technology and bullying and has advised the British, European and American Governments and speaks often at the United Nations in addition to writing for the United Nations about technological progression and challenges.

 In 2017 he became the youngest person to receive an honorary degree from the University of Sussex.

 Early life

-Hackett grew up in St Helens, United Kingdom and experienced both physical and emotional bullying at school.
+Hackett grew up in St Helens, United Kingdom, and experienced both physical and emotional bullying at school.
 In the last few years at his secondary school, he was physically assaulted outside of school, causing him to be hospitalised.
 Hackett has said in some interviews that the bullying he experienced was homophobic.

 Hackett first came out as bisexual and, in his college years, he came out as gay.
 After college Hackett moved to Brighton to study business and management at the University of Sussex.